packetchaos/navi/README.md

   * --comply TEXT -->    Check to see if your container complies with your Policy
   * --details TEXT -->   Report Scan Details including Vulnerability Counts by Scan ID
   * --summary TEXT -->   Report Scan Summary by Scan ID
+  * --network TEXT -->   Report Assets of a given Network

 ### Examples
     navi report -latest